Table of Contents Show

 - PATENTED ROLLTOP SEAMLESS FINGERTIPS - Provide ultimate dexterity and double layer protection.
 U.S. Patent No. 7,287,286

 - KEVLAR REINFORCEMENTS – Reinforced in critical wear areas for maximum durability

 Zip Ties are an RVer’s best friend.
 Did you know there are even reusable zip ties?
 These cheap pieces of plastic are the new Duct Tape.

 Zip ties have a seemingly unlimited amount of uses and are easy to replace.
 They’re great for temporary or permanent jobs, and even if they break, they’re cheap and easy to replace.
 You’ll be surprised how many ways you can use zip ties around your RV.

 - Releasable & Reusable & Adjustable--Allow to Release Or Re-Tie Again.
 Organize your cables and other miscellaneous items...

-- Premium Nylon Cable Zip Ties-- For materials, we WISLIGHT makes a promise that we only use NEW materials for our...
+- Premium Nylon Cable Zip Ties-- For materials, all of our releasable nylon zip ties, we WISLIGHT makes a promise that we...

 Flashlights aren’t just great for taking on night hikes but also for peering into your RV’s dark spaces.
 This tool can provide light when working in cabinets or under your rig.